 Regular informal assessments and written and oral feedback from tutors will help you monitor your progress in preparation for the final exams.

-Fees vary depending on study location; please contact the University of Law for more details.
+Course fees vary slightly depending on which campus you'd like to study at.
+Please contact the University of Law for more information on course fees.

 |Qualification||Study mode||Start month||Fee||Fee locale||Course duration|

 |Postgraduate Diploma||Part-time weekend||September 2019||21 Months|

 |Postgraduate Diploma||Full-time||January 2020||9 Months|